zkonduit/zkml-framework-benchmarks/README.md

 ## Getting started

-To run the benchmarks, you need to first install python (version 3.9.18 specifically), rust, rust jupyter kernel, risc0 toolchain, and scarb on your machine.
+To run the benchmarks, you need to first install python (version 3.9.18 specifically), rust, rust jupyter kernel, risc0 toolchain, and scarb on your unix-like machine.

 To install the required dependencies run.